Exponential clustering of bipartite quantum entanglement at arbitrary temperatures: Summary and Future works

 \section{Summary and Future works}

-In this work, we mainly tackled the conjecture of the exponential clustering of the bipartite entanglement~\eqref{Ineq:main_conj}, which reveals the fundamental aspect of the long-range entanglement.
-To access the entanglement, we introduced a novel concept called the quantum correlation $\QC_\rho(O_A,O_B)$, which is defined by the convex roof of the standard bipartite correlation function as in Eq.~\eqref{def_Quantum_corr}.
-As a fundamental theorem, we derived the exponential clustering of the quantum correlation, which holds at arbitrary temperatures, including even the critical point of thermal phase transition.
-Based on its definition and the fact that it uses the convex roof, quantum correlation has properties similar to those of entanglement.
-On this point, we derived several basic statements in Sec.~\ref{sec:Quantum correlation} including the relationship between the quantum correlation and the PPT relative entanglement (Proposition~\ref{prop:quantum_correlation_negativity}).
-From the clustering theorem for the quantum correlation, we have given the entanglement clustering theorems (Corollary~\ref{corol:quantum_correlation_negativity} and Theorem~\ref{thm:quantum_correlation_negativity_1D}) for PPT relative entanglement~\eqref{Ineq:main_conj_partial_proof}.
-Using similar analytical techniques, we also derived the exponential clustering of another type of quantum correlation based on the WYD skew information (Theorem~\ref{quantum_correlation_skey_type}).
-It yielded the fundamental limitations of the WYD skew information and the quantum Fisher information (Corollary~\ref{corol:quantum_information_skey_type}), which serve as representative measures for quantum coherence and macroscopic entanglement.
+This study primarily addressed the conjecture of the exponential clustering of bipartite entanglement, which revealed the fundamental aspect of long-range entanglement.
+The entanglement was accessed via the introduction of a novel concept, referred to as the quantum correlation $\QC_\rho(O_A,O_B)$, which is defined by the convex roof of the standard bipartite correlation function, as in Eq.~\eqref{def_Quantum_corr}.
+Consequently, as a fundamental theorem, the exponential clustering of the quantum correlation was derived, which holds at arbitrary temperatures, even at the critical point of thermal phase transition.
+Based on its definition and exploiting the fact that it uses the convex roof, quantum correlation exhibits properties similar to those of entanglement.
+Subsequently, several basic statements in Sec.~\ref{sec:Quantum correlation} were derived, including the relationship between the quantum correlation and the PPT relative entanglement (Proposition~\ref{prop:quantum_correlation_negativity}).
+Further, based on the clustering theorem for the quantum correlation, entanglement clustering theorems (Corollary~\ref{corol:quantum_correlation_negativity} and Theorem~\ref{thm:quantum_correlation_negativity_1D}) for PPT relative entanglement~\eqref{Ineq:main_conj_partial_proof} were presented.
+Moreover, using similar analytical techniques, the exponential clustering of another type of quantum correlation based on the WYD skew information (Theorem~\ref{quantum_correlation_skey_type}) was derived, which yielded the fundamental limitations of the WYD skew and quantum Fisher information (Corollary~\ref{corol:quantum_information_skey_type}).
+Consequently, these serve as representative measures for quantum coherence and macroscopic entanglement.

-Based on the present results, the strongest form of the bi-partite entanglement clustering may be given in the following form:
+Furthermore, this study expressed simple and general no-go theorems on the existence of long-range entanglement.
+On the other hand, there is still room for improvement of the present analytical techniques, and hence the obtained results may be further strengthened.
+Based on the results obtained, the strongest form of the bi-partite entanglement clustering may be expressed as follows: